tim-tim707/SW_RACER_RE/README.md

 This makes use of DLL injection through a simple loader located at `./loader/loader.cpp` The code for the DLL to inject is at `./swr_reimpl`

+# Contribute
+This repository is still in early developement.
+Usage is not yet possible other than for decompilation purposes.

+If you want to contribute, you'll need python, a windows C compiler and Ghidra.
+Symbols can be imported using scripts in the scripts/Ghidra directory.
+You should "Parse C source" on the src/types.h file before using the scripts to import functions prototypes via headers.
+Global variables can be imported from the data_symbols.syms file using another script

 # Usage
 Run `compile.bat` script.
 The loader and the replacement dll should be generated in the `./build` directory.
 Copy these two files WITHOUT renaming them into the same directory as `SWEP1RCR.EXE`.
 Run the loader.

-TODO Install gcc, g++ with MSYS2, git bash
+TODO Install python, gcc, g++ with MSYS2, git bash

 This is based on the repository located [here](https://github.com/OpenSWE1R/swe1r-re.git), included as a submodule